dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Catcher-Rye-J-D-Salinger-ebook/dp/B07V8HFMTR/">The Catcher in the Rye (J.D.
 Salinger)</a>
   1. <a href="https://www.amazon.com/Franny-Zooey-J-D-Salinger/dp/0316769495/">Franny and Zooey (J.D.
 Salinger)</a>
   1. <a href="https://www.amazon.com/Nine-Stories-J-D-Salinger/dp/0553263609/">Nine Stories (J.D.
 Salinger)</a>
-  1. <a href="https://www.amazon.com/Code-Book-Science-Secrecy-Cryptography-ebook/dp/B004IK8PLE/">The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography (Simon Singh)</a>
   1. <a href="https://www.amazon.com/Raise-High-Roof-Carpenters-Seymour/dp/0316769517/">Raise High the Roof Beam, Carpenters and Seymour: An Introduction (J.D.
 Salinger)</a>
   1. <a href="https://www.amazon.com/Mice-Men-John-Steinbeck/dp/0140177396/">Of Mice and Men (John Steinbeck)</a>
   1. <a href="https://www.amazon.com/Death-Ilyich-Stories-Penguin-Classics/dp/0140449612/">The Death of Ivan Ilyich (Leo Tolstoy)</a>